jspiro/tab-smart-sort/README.md

 Note that this extension only sorts tabs when they are added.
 You may move the tabs around manually and they will stay in that position, even after a reload.

+If you'd like to (re)sort on demand, this plugin also has a `sort` command.

 # Sort Order Settings

 The sorting is based on the file path.
 There is a setting `Case Sensitive` that applies to the path.